 1. Warping: Why Do My 3D Print Corners Curl Up from the Build Plate?

-Warping happens when your 3D print corners lift or curl away from the bed.
+Warping occurs when the corners of your 3D print lift or curl away from the bed.
 It’s one of the most frustrating 3D printing problems, especially if you’re printing large or sharp-edged objects.
 This issue usually shows up during the first few layers.

 What Causes Warping in 3D Prints